alainncls/strava-segments-to-nfts/README.md

 * ✔️ Create a database of eligible segments
 * ✔️ CRUD for these eligible segments
-* 🚧 Get a Strava activity via its ID (need to connect from a webapp to get a token)
+* ✔️ Get a Strava activity via its ID
 * ✔️ Extract new segments IDs from this activity
 * ✔️ For matching segments, generate a PNG (name, length)
 * ❌ Strava connect from the webapp